turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 ### `Gemfile`

-This tutorial will use `minitest` to drive the designs, but you are free to use `rspec` or some other testing framework if you wish.
+This tutorial will show how the design can be driven using both `minitest` and rspec.

 We're going to depend on one external gem in our `Gemfile`: